V4 Think Media

 V4TM Prague Forum

-We will welcome some of the Czech Republic's most inspiring and innovative people to our Prague V4TM Forum on the 21st of February at Prague's Creative Centre.
+We welcomed some of the Czech Republic's most inspiring and innovative people to our Prague V4TM Forum on the 21st of February at Prague's Creative Centre.